ByteSchneiderei/medium-rss-api/README.md

 | GO_ENV | N | development | Environment stage |

 ## Installation & Usage
-To install, simply clone this repository and run
+To build, simply clone this repository and run
 ```
 make build
 ```
 You can run `watcher.sh` to run the server and re-build automatically everytime the go file changes.

+## Installation
+To install simply pull the docker image.

+## Usage

 Currently, available endpoints are :